2023 Best Value Nursing Associate Degree Schools in West Virginia

 In-state tuition fees for undergraduate students at BridgeValley Community & Technical College are $5,284 per year.
 After completing their Associate Degree, nursing graduates from BridgeValley Community & Technical College carry an average student debtload of $20,681.

-You’ll be in good company if you decide to attend Southern West Virginia Community and Technical College.
-It ranked #5 on our 2023 Best Value Nursing Associate Degree Schools in West Virginia list.
-Located in the town of Mount Gay, Southern is a public school with a small student population.
+The excellent associate degree programs at Southern West Virginia Community and Technical College helped the school earn the #5 place on this year’s ranking of the best value nursing schools in West Virginia.
+Located in the distant town of Mount Gay, Southern is a public school with a small student population.

 In-state tuition fees for undergraduate students at Southern are $4,084 per year.